gytcrt/randomwalk/content/posts/GenAI-evaluation-challenge/index.md

 Hosting an open-source GenAI foundation model might help you avoid API related issue, but it still requires intense resources and expertise.
 You might finding your organization spending more money and time on cloud resources and debugging its configuration than using an API from a foundation model provider.

 ## Conclusion
+Evaluating GenAI applications is a different challenge than evaluating traditional machine learning systems or even GenAI foundation models themselves.
+The unstructured nature of GenAI outputs, the inherent unpredictability of foundation models, and the high cost and effort required to build robust evaluation datasets all contribute to this complexity.
+While automated tools and LLM-based evaluators can help, they are not a panacea and must be used thoughtfully to avoid introducing new sources of error or bias.

+In future articles, I would love to deep dive into my advice on GenAI application evaluation.

 ## References